 - Remove pie plate from the fridge and line the inside with wax paper.
 Add beans or pie weights to weigh it down and bake for 12 minutes or until bottom is cooked through and slightly golden.
 Set aside.
 (Use these 20 minutes to cut and shape anything you’d like to top the pie with, making sure to place back in the fridge when the dough gets too warm)

-- In cast iron skillet over medium heat, melt butter and add in the onions.
+- In a cast iron skillet over medium heat, melt the butter and add in the onions.
 Cook until tender and translucent; about 8 minutes.
-Add in the garlic and continue to cook until fragrant.
+Add in the garlic and continue to cook until fragrant; about 2 minutes.
 Stir in the flour and cook until golden brown.

 - Slowly pour the cream over the onions, stirring constantly, and add in the salt, pepper and cheese.
 Cook until the cheese is melted; about 4 minutes.